mtndcl/Dynamaic_From_with_django/README.md

 # Dynamaic_From_with_django

-To understand the project, you can examine the file readME.pptx.
+To understand the project, you can examine the file ReadME.pptx.